camaraproject/CustomerInsights/documentation/API_documentation/customer-insights-algorithm-model-definition.md

 - period of 1 month
 - data units in GB
 - Indicated weight for each concept considered
-- Concepts considered: The ones tagged as Baseline concepts (first eitht ones)
+- Concepts considered: The ones tagged as Baseline concepts (first eight ones)
 - Example ranges for each concept associated to each score range